nhscc/airports.api.hscc.bdpa.org/README.md

    * Set `HYDRATE_DB_ON_STARTUP=true` in `.env` to have the database you specified in the connect URI automatically configured and hydrated.
 5. At this point you should test that the API will work on your system.
 To do this, run the command `npm test` in your terminal.
-If you're on Windows, that's `npm test-windows`.
+If you're on Windows PowerShell, that's `npm test-windows`.
 6. If all tests passed, you can start up the API in development mode by running the `npm run dev` command.
-If you're on Windows, that's `npm run dev-windows`.
+If you're on Windows PowerShell, that's `npm run dev-windows`.
 7. If you set `HYDRATE_DB_ON_STARTUP=true` previously, navigate to the API's URI (details below) using your browser to finish setting up the database.